 For another, I have almost no investment whatsoever in the worker movement under capitalism or communism.
 I don’t think changing the ownership of an ecological nightmare factory is the right bone to be fighting over, and think that as those economic and trade systems break down, it’s going to prove to be a huge waste of time, energy, and resources.
 Better to deal with your boss and landlord now in the only language they understand.

 But I digress.
-Lastly, to revisit the “start a garden with your neighbors” horrifies me, because your neighbors are a shotgun blast of randomized people in your economic class, and for most of us that means there’s a 50/50 chance that our literal next-door neighbors are part of a deranged death cult.
+“Start a garden with your neighbors” horrifies me, because your neighbors are a shotgun blast of randomized people in your economic class, and for most of us that means there’s a 50/50 chance that our literal next-door neighbors are part of a deranged death cult.

 It is completely inadvisable to engage with your MAGA neighbors in any kind of mutually cooperative scenario, never mind one upon which your safety and provision depends.
 If you’ve won the lottery and your immediate adjoining neighbors aren’t hostile to your existence, at least in principle, then expand this to the two or three-block zone you’d need for this concept to actually mean anything at all in the first place.
 Now imagine trying to establish an authority in that bag of mixed nuts, create systems people agree with, somehow manage to prevent sabotage through intent or incompetence, and establish the kind of cooperation you need from several dozen to a couple of hundred people.